 A: The first-round interview, usually a more casual panel interview, is typically during college co-op interview day or the day after the career fair.
 This is our chance to get to know you and for you to learn about our company, culture, and people.
 A second interview or set visit may be scheduled after the panel co-op interview or career fair day.

-Check back later for our Spring 2022 Schedule.
+Check back later for our Fall 2023 Schedule.